Old Vampires, Duratran print on lightbox, 594 x 420mm, 2019. Photography by Aaron CV Rees.

 Statement - art english

 Diego Ramírez is an artist, writer and arts worker.
 After a sustained period of experimentation with otherness and institutional critique, Ramírez formalised his interests to look at states of ‘fallenness’.
 This refers to a satirical condition of loss typified by melancholic, adversarial, and supernatural relations.

 Key cultural moments have shaped the skepticism and darkness of his work.
-Such as the political corruption during the Mexican recession of 1994, the apocalyptic zeitgeist of the turn of the century and the religious dimension of identity politics.
+Such as the eternal recession and corruption of Dear Mexico, the apocalyptic zeitgeist of the turn of the century and the religious dimension of identity politics.
 The combination of these formative experiences led to a state of cynicism that inform his push and pull with concepts, form and context.

-He is known for developing performative stances that inhabit affirming discourses while embodying their perversions.
-These characterisations become the basis for expansive installations that use video, photography, neon, live performance and sculptures.
+He is known for performative characterisations that become the basis for expansive installations that use video, photography, neon, live performance and sculptures.